gordonmurray/terraform_aws_api_gateway_proxy/readme.md

 Once applied, test the deployment URL with Ansible.
 It will Post to the API and check that a file is created on s3.

+Terraform will create a variables file for Ansible to use, so it will know the API endpoint and s3 bucket to check

+The file will be located at `/ansible/roles/test/vars/main.yml`

 ```
 cd ansible
 ansible-playbook main.yml